-According to Halifax, house prices edged ahead again in August, with the property market showing a “degree of resilience” despite intense political uncertainty.
+Halifax have found house prices edged ahead again in August, with the property market showing a “degree of resilience” despite the continued confusion surrounding Brexit.

 The Halifax report states that average prices rose by 0.3% month-on-month, taking the annual rate of house price inflation to 1.8%.
 It was the second month of rising prices after four months of which they had been either flat or falling.

-According to most indices prices have gone into reverse over the past year in the Capital.
-The leading cause of falls in the London market is thought the be down to the political fatigue and ambiguity caused by Brexit.
+According to most sources and their indexes, prices have gone into reverse over the past year in London.
+The leading cause of falls in the capital’s property market is thought the be down to the political fatigue and ambiguity caused by Brexit.

-However, in a trading update, the Berkeley group said that “pricing has remained stable and … there is good underlying demand for new homes.”
+The Berkeley Group however, in a trading update and more positive slant, said that “pricing has remained stable and … a solid need for new homes.”

-Indeed, this is backed up by Halifax with the average price for a new home in the UK has risen to £233,541, up by nearly £4,000 since the same time last year.
-The property market is supported by strong employment levels and the continued shortage of houses for sale.
+Indeed, this is backed up by Halifax with the average price for a new home in the UK rising to £233,541, up by almost £4,000 since time last year.

 Halifax managing director Russell Galley said: